FairCMS: Cloud Media Sharing with Fair Copyright Protection: Problem Statement

 \subsection{Design Goals}

 Under the above system model and threat model, we summarize the design goals as follows.

-\begin{itemize} \item \textbf{Protect data privacy in the cloud}.
-We need to construct privacy-protected access control.
-While implementing access control, the cloud should be prevented from retrieving plaintext from the data it encounters, such as the owner's media, the user's fingerprints, and the LUTs.
+\begin{itemize} \item \textbf{{Implement privacy-preserving access control}}. {On the one hand, the cloud should be prevented from obtaining the private plaintext of the data it encounters, {including the owner's media content, the users' fingerprints, and the LUTs.
+On the other hand, only users authorized by the owner can access the media content.}}

-\item \textbf{Protect the owner's copyright}.
-We need to embed users' personalized fingerprints in the shared media to enable traitor tracking.
-If an unfaithful user, driven by personal interests or other reasons, conducts unauthorized redistribution of the owner's media, he can be detected by the embedded fingerprint in the media.
+\item \textbf{Protect the owner's copyright}. {We need to embed the user's fingerprint in the owner's media content to enable traitor tracing.
+As long as an unfaithful user makes an unauthorized redistribution, he/she can be detected by the embedded fingerprint in the media content.}

-\item \textbf{Protect the user’s {right}}.
-We need to prevent the owner from maliciously framing honest users for copyright infringement.
-Therefore, the plaintext of the user's fingerprints should not be visible to the owner, so as to prevent the owner from launching framing attacks by maliciously embedding the fingerprints in any media.
+\item \textbf{Protect the user’s {right}}. {We need to prevent the owner from framing an honest user for copyright infringement by embedding this user's fingerprint in any media content.}

-\item {\textbf{Ensure efficiency and scalability}.
-On the one hand, we need to carefully control the overhead of the owner side to ensure that the owner can obtain significant resource savings from cloud media sharing.
-On the other hand, the scalability of the designed scheme needs to be ensured to make it suitable for application environments such as paid media sharing.}
+\item \textbf{{Ensure efficiency gains and scalability}}. {For one thing, we need to carefully control the owner-side overhead to ensure that the owner can gain significant local resource savings from cloud media sharing.
+For another, we need to ensure that the two proposed schemes are scalable to handle real-time requests from users.}